 Price and Yield and Interest Rate Relation:

-- Decrease in Interest Rate Results in Increase in Bond Price and vice versa
+- A decrease in Interest Rate Results in Increase in Bond Price and vice versa

 - When price goes up, yield goes down and vice versa